-- Oral reporting, especially to an internal user, is both useful and inevitable in some situations. .01 The disadvantage of oral reporting is that the actuary and user may have differing recollections of what was reported.
-It is therefore good practice to confirm an oral report in writing, especially when there is an external user, or to record it in documentation. - Except for signature and report date, the standards are the same for both oral and written reports. .02
+- Oral reporting, especially to an internal user, is both useful and inevitable in some situations.
+The disadvantage of oral reporting is that the actuary and user may have differing recollections of what was reported.
+It is therefore good practice to confirm an oral report in writing, especially when there is an external user, or to record it in documentation. - .02 Except for signature and report date, the standards are the same for both oral and written reports.

-- .01 An external user report on work pursuant to section 3200 should: - Include the calculation date, the report date, and the next calculation date; - Describe the sources of membership data, plan provisions, and the pension plan's assets, and the dates at which they were compiled; - Describe the membership data and any limitations thereof; - Describe the tests applied to determine the sufficiency and reliability of the membership data and plan asset data for purposes of the work; - Describe the assets, including their market value and a summary of the assets by major category; - Describe the pension plan's provisions, including the identification of any pending definitive or virtually definitive amendment; - Disclose subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, or, if there are no subsequent events of which the actuary is aware, include a statement to that effect; - State the type of each valuation undertaken under the terms of the appropriate engagement; and - Describe any significant terms of the appropriate engagement that are material to the actuary's advice.
-[Effective December 30, 2012] - .02 For each going concern valuation undertaken by the actuary, the external user report should: - Describe the rationale for any assumed additional returns, net of investment management expenses, from an active investment management strategy as compared to a passive investment management strategy, included in the discount rate assumption; - Report the funded status at the calculation date and the service cost or the rule for calculating the service cost between the calculation date and the next calculation date; - Disclose any pending but definitive or virtually definitive amendment of which the actuary is aware, and whether or not such amendment has been included in determining the funded status and the service cost;
+An external user report on work pursuant to section 3200 should:

+- Include the calculation date, the report date, and the next calculation date; - Describe the sources of membership data, plan provisions, and the pension plan's assets, and the dates at which they were compiled; - Describe the membership data and any limitations thereof; - Describe the tests applied to determine the sufficiency and reliability of the membership data and plan asset data for purposes of the work; - Describe the assets, including their market value and a summary of the assets by major category; - Describe the pension plan's provisions, including the identification of any pending definitive or virtually definitive amendment; - Disclose subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, or, if there are no subsequent events of which the actuary is aware, include a statement to that effect; - State the type of each valuation undertaken under the terms of the appropriate engagement; and - Describe any significant terms of the appropriate engagement that are material to the actuary's advice.
+[Effective December 30, 2012]

+For each going concern valuation undertaken by the actuary, the external user report should:

+- Describe the actuarial cost method; - Describe the method used to value the pension plan's assets; - Describe the assumptions used to determine the actuarial present value of projected benefits, including the extent of any margin for adverse deviations included with respect to each such assumption, and provide the rationale for each assumption that is material to the actuary's advice; - Describe the rationale for any assumed additional returns, net of investment management expenses, from an active investment management strategy as compared to a passive investment management strategy, included in the discount rate assumption; - Report the funded status at the calculation date and the service cost or the rule for calculating the service cost between the calculation date and the next calculation date; - Disclose any pending but definitive or virtually definitive amendment of which the actuary is aware, and whether or not such amendment has been included in determining the funded status and the service cost;